International

 Students from HU and King's College London present research findings

 Students from the Centre for British Studies (GBZ) will present an interactive, multimedia exhibition titled "No Place like 'Home': Windrush and Legacies of 20th-Century Migration in the UK and Beyond" during this year's Long Night of Science on 28 June.
-Students from the MA European Studies programme at King's College London (KCL) are also involved in the exhibition.
+Students from the BA European Politics programme at King's College London (KCL) are also involved in the exhibition.

 25.03.2025